my-language-skills/extensions-for-pressbook/user-manual.md

 For more translations repeat steps from 2 to 5 in the list above.

 From database interaction point of view, all these steps make some impcat on table of translations relations.
 When you mark original book with `Original Mark` table creates new row, responsible for series of the translations.
-After, when you mark translation as original after all required steps, the id of that book is added in corresponding column in original book row.
-That's why it is **important** for step 5 be performed strictly after step 2-4, unless you would like to make this cloned book a root for another series.
+After, when you mark translation with `Original Mark` after all required steps, the `id` of that book is added as value in corresponding column in original book row.
+That's why it is **important** for step 5 to be performed strictly after step 2-4, unless you would like to make this cloned book a root for another series of translations.
 Otherwise, translated book will be accounted as book in original language, which will start new translations series.

 ### Deleting translations